Quail Eggs are a Wonderful Egg!

 It is important to note that the taste of an egg from any fowl, will all taste differently based on what the bird is eating on a daily basis.
 Quail eating a diet of mostly bugs and plants will taste different than if they are eating a commercial diet.
 Quail need to be eating a feed containing 18-20% protein.
 In general, they will need to be eating a higher protein feed and a turkey starter and finisher during the first 6 weeks of life gives the adequate protein needed.

 Quail Egg Health Benefits

 To Google “quail eggs” will bring up an impressive list of the benefits these eggs offer.
 And it is true, eggs eaten on a regular basis, do offer the body great health benefits.
 But it’s a little more than that, right?
-Our bodies need an impressive amount of good nutrition over a long period of time to see the long reaching, overall health benefits.
+Our bodies need an impressive amount of good nutrition over a long period of time to see the long-reaching, overall health benefits.
 It’s not just about eating eggs, or quail eggs, and seeing impressive results.
-It’s about giving our bodies the wide variety of foods and nutrition needed and then seeing the impressive results.
+It’s about giving our bodies a wide variety of foods and nutrition needed and then seeing the impressive results.

 And eating quail eggs, along with all of the other nutrient-dense foods the body needs, can give a person the added benefits of:

 - Stimulated growth in new cells, tissue, muscle, bone, and blood vessels